| Report from the second part of the voyage Kirkwall Orkneys_peel Isle of Man

 Ross also came along for the trip down to Bruchladdich the next day.
 We

 had a great sail down there, with wonderful weather.
-The

 owner of Bruchladdich distillery that we met at Crinnan invited us for